FSGModding/Blender_FS22_UDIM_Visualization/README.md

 ## Installing

-Download the blend file and the folder of images.
-Put the folder of images the same place as the blend file.
+Download the blend file.
+Requires no external files, the "colorMap" should already be in the blend file.

 ## To Use